vdelachaux/4DPop/README.md

 # <a name="installation">Installation</a>

-1. Create a `Components` folder next to the `Project` folder of your database[^binary].
+1. Create a `Components` folder next to the `Project` folder of your database ①.
-2. Place the `4DPop.4dbase` component [^macos] in the `Components` folder.
+2. Place the `4DPop.4dbase` component ② in the `Components` folder.
 3. Place one or more `4DPop components` you want to use in the same folder.
 3. Open your database.
-4. Open the structure settings dialog and go to the `Security` page to activate, if any, the option `Execute "On Host Database Event" Method of the component`[^manual]
+4. Open the structure settings dialog and go to the `Security` page to activate, if any, the option `Execute "On Host Database Event" Method of the component`③
 5. Reopen the database, the palette is displayed in the lower left corner of the screen in Design mode.

+①: For a binary database, the `Components` folder must be located next to the structure file of your database (".4db").

+②: On `macOS`, the component is a package whose ".4dbase" extension is not necessarily visible depending on your display preference settings.

+③: If you dont't want to use the automatic launch of the palette see [Launch the palette with code](#launch-with-code)

 >📍It is always preferable to use an alias file (macOS) or shortcut file (Windows) instead of the component and thus store the originals in a single copy.
 Updates will be simplified especially if you maintain several projects.

-[^binary]: For a binary database, the `Components` folder must be located next to the structure file of your database (".4db").

-[^macos]: On `macOS`, the component is a package whose ".4dbase" extension is not necessarily visible depending on your display preference settings.

-[^manual]: If you dont't want to use the automatic launch of the palette see [Launch the palette with code](#launch-with-code)

 # <a name="compatible-components">Compatible Components</a>